SaqibIqbal9090/joke-sorter/README.md

 # Draggable Joke Sorter

-Hey there!
-Welcome to the **Draggable Joke Sorter**.

-This is a fun, interactive web app built to help you decide whether a "Dad Joke" is solid gold or just plain terrible.
-I built this as part of a frontend assessment, but I wanted to make sure it felt like a real, polished product that you'd actually enjoy using.

 ## What does it do?

 Simple: It fetches fresh jokes from the web, and you play critic.